MakeSchool-Tutorials/Makestagram-Swift-Part2-V2/P21-Signup-Login/content.md

 > [action]
 Open the app's _Info.plist_ as shown in the image below.
 Then configure it by performing the following steps from Facebook's setup guide (_Note that you can add new lines to a .plist by selecting an existing line and hitting the + button._):
 >
-1. Create a key called _FacebookAppID_ with a string value, and add the app ID there.
+1. Create a key called _FacebookAppID_ with a string value, and add the app ID there e.g. `148093482498230`.
 >
 2. Create a key called _FacebookDisplayName_ with a string value, and add the Display Name you configured in the App Dashboard.
 >
 3. Create an array key called _URL types_ with a single array sub-item called _URL Schemes_.
-Give this a single item with your app ID prefixed with fb.
+Inside that array create a single string value of your app ID prefixed with fb e.g. `fb148093482498230`.
+1. Create an array key called _LSApplicationQueriesSchemes_ with a single array sub-item string value of `fbauth2`.

 This is what the final plist should look like: